SimplifyNet/Simplify.Web/README.md

 #### Any page controller v1 with high run priority example

-Runs on any request and adds login panel to a pages
+Runs on any request and adds a login panel to pages.

 ```csharp
 // Controller will be executed on any request and will be launched before other controllers (because they have Priority = 0 by default)